 Yes.
 Your ex-wife can insure the vehicle as long as you are listed on the policy as a driver (because you are the one financing the vehicle) and listed as the additional interest since you have a financial stake in the vehicle.
-Also, make sure the finance company is listed as the lienholder on the policy.

 Since your friend was driving your car for an extended period of time, they would need to be listed as a driver on the policy.
 If they are not listed on the policy and something happens, the claim can be denied for not listing all drivers of the car.